 Graduate Education Opportunities

-The scientific foundation of the Nutritional Sciences concentration within the Health Sciences major will allow students to pursue graduate degrees in a variety of science-based graduate programs.
-With the selection of the appropriate level of coursework, students can apply for graduate programs in the following areas:
+The scientific foundation of the Health Sciences -Nutritional Sciences curriculum will also give you the option to pursue graduate degrees in a variety of science-based graduate programs.
+With the selection of the appropriate level of coursework and completion of proper pre-requisite courses, students can apply for graduate programs in areas such as:

 - Health Promotion or Public Health programs (MA, MS, or PhD)